Vegetable-SYC/IMU_Fusion_SYC/README.md

-## Attention

-Note that it is best to execute the method other than the gyroscope automatic calibration before running the begin method to avoid data calculation errors

 ### IMU_INIT

 In this library, the data of MPU6050 and QMC5883L can be read separately or at the same time.
 However, only the same I2C interface can be used when the two sensors are read at the same time.
 If the data of only one sensor needs to be read, you can set it by using the begin() method